Game-Design-and-Programming-Template/PlaygroundProject-Resources/README.md

 If you are doing a project "from scratch" you may select _any_ Unity articles or tutorials that are relevant to your project.

+If you need to refer to the daily reflection questions, you can find them [here](https://gitpitch.com/CS-Templates/Notebook-Reflection).